Jcitaato7/CustomLists/README.md

 # Custom Lists

-This Java program consists of a `CustomLists` class.
+This Java program consists of a `CustomLists` class in the master branch.
 This class implements a custom linked list data structure.

 ## CustomLists Class